How To Prevent Diabetes

 Foot Care Warning

 One of the main health concerns in Diabetes is protection of your feet!
 Always wear closed toe shoes that fit comfortably.
 Check your feet daily.
 Be aware of any cut or blisters.
-Watch these carefully and see your doctor if they show any sign of infection or do not heal!!!
+If you see any cuts or blisters watch them carefully and see your doctor if they show any sign of infection or do not heal!

-Type II Diabetes is a very common condition in the United States.
+Type II diabetes is a very common condition in the United States.
 Chances are pretty good that you know at least a couple of people who have diabetes already.
-You cannot just look at someone and know they have Diabetes.
+You cannot just look at someone and know they have diabetes.
 It is not as obvious as, say, having two heads.
-You would have to show an interest and ask the person if they have this condition.
+You will never know if someone has diabetes unless they tell you.

 Risk factors fall into two categories; non-modifiable and modifiable.
 Non-modifiable risk factors are things you cannot change about yourself.
 No, silly, not your hair color!
 You can change that any time you want.
-I mean things like your age (being 29 forever doesn't help in this instance); your race (not the one you ran, the one your ancestors belonged to); and your family history (you know this one...you can pick your friends, but not your family).
+I mean things like your age (being 29 forever doesn't help in this instance); your ethnic background; and your family history (you know this one...you can pick your friends, but not your family).

 Modifiable risk factors include the things you can change about yourself.
 No, no, still not your hair color!
 Hair color is not a risk factor!
 No, not how tall you are...unless you mean sideways.
 Yes, I hate to say it but being overweight is a risk factor.
-The other main modifiable risk factor is inactivity.
+The other main modifiable risk factors are smoking and inactivity.
 (Does this mean I will have to leave my computer for part of the day??!!
 Don't you know I get separation anxiety!)

 Non-Modifiable Risk Factors

-We will look at the non-modifiable risk factors first: (1) age (2) race (3) family history.
+We will look at the non-modifiable risk factors first: (1) age (2) ethnicity (3) family history.

-The risk of having Type II Diabetes increases with age.
+The risk of having type II diabetes increases with age.
 The majority of new cases are diagnosed in people between the ages of 45 and 59.
-Even if you have no other risk factors you should begin routine screening for Diabetes at 45 years of age.
-Changes in metabolism, decreased activity and the change over of muscle mass to fat all contribute to age being a significant risk factor.
+Even if you have no other risk factors you should begin routine screening for diabetes at 45 years of age.
+Changes in metabolism, decreased activity and muscle mass becoming fat all contribute to age being a significant risk factor.

-If your family heritage includes one of the following, you have an increased risk for developing Diabetes: African Americans, Hispanic/Latino Americans, American Indians, and some Asian Americans and Native Hawaiians or other Pacific Islanders.
-There is evidence that these groups also have a higher incidence of complications due to Diabetes.
+African Americans, Hispanic/Latino Americans, American Indians, some Asian Americans and Native Hawaiians or other Pacific Islanders have an increased risk for developing diabetes.
+There is evidence that these groups also have a higher incidence of complications due to diabetes.

-The NIH, in 2002, offered grants to researchers to study how the "lifestyle, psychosocial factors, stress, family structure, social support, diet and culture, and socioeconomic status vary among racial and ethnic minorities and may contribute to differential risk of developing diabetes complications and progression of complications."
+In 2002 the National Institute of Health offered grants to researchers to study how lifestyle, psycho-social factors, stress, family structure, social support, diet, culture, and socioeconomic status vary among ethnicity and contribute to the risk of developing diabetes and complications.

 Diabetes has a familiar component.
-This means that if someone in your immediate family has Diabetes, you are at an increased risk to develop Diabetes.
+This means that if someone in your immediate family has Diabetes, you are at an increased risk to develop diabetes.
 Your immediate family is not always the family you live with.
-Immediate family, in a medical sense, includes your blood relatives: mother, father, sister, brother, aunt, uncle, etc. It does not include your spouse, in-laws or adopted siblings.
+Immediate family, in a medical sense, includes your blood relatives: mother, father, sister, brother and child.
+It does not include your spouse, in-laws or adopted siblings.

 Modifiable Risk Factors

 What can we do to decrease our risk?
 If you are like me and have one or more non-modifiable risk factors working against you, what can you do to even the odds?
-Diet, obesity and sedentary lifestyle are the main factors you have control over.
-Do not leave your health to chance!
-Take charge of your life and decrease your risk of Diabetes through diet and exercise.
+Smoking, obesity, and a sedentary lifestyle are risk factors you control.
+Take control of your life!
+Quit smoking.
+Eat healthy.
+Start moving.
+Often times diabetes can be controlled through diet and exercise.
+Start now to prevent diabetes!

 You are 100% correct!
 There is no "diet" that will work for most people.
 The only thing that works is to modify your eating habits.
 Modification through portion control and smart choices will lead to weight loss.
 However, only you can decide to modify your life.
 You are the only one who will make a difference in your eating habits.